6 Multiple Regression

 dependent on the level of income of a given country.
 Fourth, observe

-that high income countries have, in general, high life expectancy and
+that high-income countries have, in general, high life expectancy and

 low fertility rates.